 CLASSIC TANGLEWOOD (Summer 2022 updated schedule: check here)

 On Sunday, we typically head to Tanglewood for the biggest concert of the week!
 It starts at 2:30pm but the grounds open at 12 to allow concert-goers to settle under the trees, enjoy the picnic as well as take advantage of the pre-concert activities.

-Tanglewood, (in its 79th season), is the summer home of Boston Symphony Orchestra – as well as world’s leading center for advanced musical studies.
+Tanglewood, (in its 85th season in summer 2022), is the summer home of Boston Symphony Orchestra – as well as world’s leading center for advanced musical studies.

 There are concerts almost every day during Tanglewood summer season – and grand classics are complemented with the beloved Boston POPS and other popular artists’ performances in a variety of musical styles (there is Jazz, Pop Rock, Contemporary and postmodern programs and film music events).